bngarren/checkmate.nvim/README.md

 - Select multiple items in visual mode and use the same commands

 Enhance your todos with custom [metadata](#metadata)!

+> Your .todo file is saved as regular markdown!

 # ☑️ Commands